rgambee/rgambee.github.io/projects/hackathon.md

 # Hackathon Projects

-Formlabs holds an annual hackathon for its employees where individuals or small groups work on a project of their choosing for two to three days.
+Formlabs, [my employer](/job.html), holds an annual hackathon for its employees where individuals or small groups work on a project of their choosing for two to three days.
 I've participated in every one and had a blast each time.
 Here are a couple of the most successful projects.

 Unfortunately, I can't share any pictures or code since they contain proprietary information.